-Aligned with the State’s Health Improvement Plan, Healthy New Jersey 2020, which aims to improve health for all people, the goal of the Regional Chronic Disease Coalition is to address the state’s cancer burden and work toward improving health outcomes for people with or at risk for cancer and other chronic diseases.
+Aligned with the State’s Health Improvement Plan, Healthy New Jersey 2030, which aims to improve health for all people, the goal of the Chronic Disease Coalition is to address the state’s cancer burden and work toward improving health outcomes for people with or at risk for cancer and other chronic diseases.
 The Coalition is engaged in the delivery of cancer and chronic disease prevention education, support of early detection initiatives, addressing survivor quality of life along with policy and systems change that contribute to healthy and equitable communities.
 Coalitions state-wide are supported by the New Jersey Department of Health Office of Cancer Control and Prevention to coordinate comprehensive cancer control efforts in New Jersey and contribute to the national efforts of the Centers for Disease Control (CDC).

 Promote cancer prevention, support early detection efforts, address the needs of cancer survivors, and promote health equity and quality of life.

 - Approach: Deploy evidence-based strategies through a collaborative and coordinated approach to education and outreach initiatives.